-The Tennessee Council of Trout Unlimited is pleased to announce the third annual youth summer camp for middle school-age girls and boys, the Great Smoky Mountains Trout Adventure Camp.
-This weeklong event will be June 17 – 22, 2013, at the internationally renowned Great Smoky Mountains Institute at Tremont (GSMIT) in Great Smoky Mountains National Park.
+The Tennessee Council of Trout Unlimited is pleased to announce its fourth youth summer camp for middle school-age girls and boys, the Great Smoky Mountains Trout Adventure Camp.
+This weeklong event will be June 16 – 21, 2014, at the internationally renowned Great Smoky Mountains Institute at Tremont (GSMIT) in Great Smoky Mountains National Park.

 Trout Adventure is designed to give youngsters an awareness, understanding and appreciation of the importance of our nation’s aquatic resources with an emphasis on conservation, protection and restoration of coldwater ecosystems.
-The kids will learn about stream ecology, brook trout restoration, stream physics and chemistry, fishing for trout and aquatic entomology.
+The kids will learn about stream ecology, brook trout restoration, stream physics and chemistry and aquatic entomology.
 They will experience fly tying, fly fishing and snorkeling in the Little River and its Middle Prong; and they will get to do some hiking and swimming.

 GSMIT is in Walker Valley on the banks of the Middle Prong of Little River, a coldwater stream containing brook, brown and rainbow trout.
 Facilities include dormitories, dining hall, classrooms, outdoor meeting shelters, bookstore/gift shop and full-time professional staff.

 Middle school-age youngsters interested in attending camp must complete an application form available on the Application tab.
-Application deadline is March 15, 2013; selections will be made by March 20.
+Application deadline is March 15, 2014; selections will be made by March 20.
 Applications should be mailed or e-mailed to: John Thurman, P.O.
 Box 546, Norris,TN 37828; email@example.com.
-Applicants should be in good physical condition – while Trout Adventure is not akin to military bootcamp, activities may be more physically demanding than some kids are accustomed to.
+Applicants should be in good physical condition; while Trout Adventure is not akin to military bootcamp, activities may be more physically demanding than some kids are accustomed to.